How I Taught My Daughter to Love Reading

 Excited to See Her Learn to Read on Her Own

-As my daughter grew as a reader, our times for sitting and reading together did not end as she moved beyond the simple reading books toward more advanced reading.
-My daughter is now almost a teenager, but once in a while, she will still come to me and say, "read to me, mommy".
+As my daughter grew as a reader, our time for sitting and reading together did not end as she moved beyond the simple reading books toward more advanced reading.
+When my daughter was almost a teenager, once in a while, she will still come to me and say, "read to me, mommy".

-Learning to read is something that I believe most children can learn to do if parents and other caregivers allot time to showing children the magical world of books.
+Learning to read is something that I believe most children can learn from their parents if the parents or other caregivers allot time to show children the magical world of books.
 With a systematic or self-designed program, and exposure to books children enjoy, most children could probably learn to read before they start school.

 My daughter is now in college and I hope that one day I will be able to share in that magical time in her daughter's life.
 Perhaps I will someday in the not-too-distant future, I will hear the words, "read to me, grandma!"